stserhio/stserhio/README.md

 ## Hi there 👋

-Junior Software Engineer in Waterford 🇮🇪.
+Junior Software Engineer in Waterford, Ireland.
+I build full-stack web apps using React, Next.js, TypeScript, and Node.js.
+My toolkit includes Tailwind CSS, TanStack Query, and databases like PostgreSQL, MySQL, and MongoDB.

+🚀 Current project: AI-powered Calorie Tracker (converting natural language to structured data).
-I build web apps with React, Node.js, and PostgreSQL.
-Currently working on a project that uses AI to track calories.
-Stamp 4 holder, eligible for WPEP and JobsPlus grants.
-Ready to join a team and learn fast.
+✅ Hiring info: Stamp 4 holder.
+Fully eligible for WPEP (100% state-funded placement) and JobsPlus grants.

+Agile mindset, fast learner, and ready to contribute to a production team.
 <!--
 **stserhio/stserhio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.